dybran/Project-25/Project-25.md

     secretName: "tooling.artifactory.dybran.com"
 EOF
 ```
+Create the updated __artifactory-ingress.yaml__

+`$ kubectl apply -f artifactory-nginx.yaml -n tools`

-The most significat updates to the ingress definition is the annotations and tls sections.
+The most significant updates to the ingress definition is the annotations and tls sections.

 Annotations are used similar to labels in kubernetes.
 They are ways to attach metadata to objects.